itijyou/ademxapp/README.md

     Model A2, 2 conv.|fine; coarse|1024x2048|79.9|59.7|91.2|80.8
     Model A2, 2 conv.|fine; coarse|multiple|80.6|57.8|91.0|79.1

+For more information, refer to the official [leaderboard](https://www.cityscapes-dataset.com/benchmarks/#pixel-level-results).

 #### ADE20K:

 0. Download the [ADE20K dataset](http://sceneparsing.csail.mit.edu/), and put the extracted images into the directory:
     ```
     data/ade20k/
     ```
     with the following structure:
     ```
     ade20k
     |-- annotations